ProteusMRIgHIFU/BabelBrain/docs/docs/tutorial/pipeline.md

 <img src="Basics-1.png">

-Currently, these two transducers are supported:
+Currently,  three types of transducers are supported:
+* **Single**.
+This is a simple focusing single-element transducer.
+The user can specify diameter, focal length and a frequency between 100 kHz and 700 kHz.
 * **H317**.
-This is a 128-element phased array with focal length of 135 mm and F#=0.9.
+This is a 128-element phased array with a focal length of 135 mm and F#=0.9.
 The device is capable to operate at 250 kHz and 700 kHz.
 * **CTX_500**.
-This is popular device commercialized by the company NeuroFUS that has 4 ring-elements, with a focal length of 63.2 mm and F# = 0.98.
+This is a device commercialized by the company NeuroFUS that has 4 ring-elements, with a focal length of 63.2 mm and F# = 0.98, and operates at 500 kHz.

 The specific capabilities of each transducer are considered during the simulations.
-More transducers, especially devices with simple configurations, will be added in function of user requirements.

 ## Preliminary steps
 * **Mandatory**: Collect T1W and T2W imaging of a participant.
 Highly recommended to use 3D isotropic (1mm resolution) scans.